silky/paper_workings/adaptive-attack-wiesners_1404_1507/README.md

   * can we find out which qubits are entangled without destroying them?
   * what does this say about the possible states we can clone?

+todo:

+  * I've deleted all the misc code re quantum registers and am waiting to replace it with the little 'pyqubits' library. will need to figure out how to do that before i can run any of this again.